PermanentWave/SetTopAndBottomButtons/README.md

 ## What's this?
-Set buttons to jump top and bottom on the Web page.
+Set buttons to jump to top and bottom on the Web page.
 The primary use is userscript extension for AdGuard.
 This script is debuged with AdGuard Pro (for Windows/Android) as Extension.
 You can use this script on your website such as blog.